 Starting from the pandemic’s quiet beginning late in 2019 through the vaccine distribution in early 2021, the author unfolds how the pandemic impacted their lives, their families, and communities.
-Despite being front line workers, they suffered the same things others did-isolation, loss of jobs and income, demanding work schedules under pressure; and for some, infection, hospitalization, intubation, and death.
-From their stories, we watch their lives intertwine with each other and the virus that stalked their daily lives.
+Despite being front line workers, they suffered the same things others did-isolation, loss of jobs and income, demanding work schedules under pressure; and for some, infection,…Keep reading

 the original 2015 post

 Previously I wrote about physician salaries after Medscape magazine reported the annual physician salary survey.
 In it I explained how doctors are paid and where other health care dollars go.
 It became one of my most viewed posts.

 Physicians are paid differently, like other professions.
 Some physicians are employed by a corporate entity such as a hospital, others are self-employed, that is they own the practice.
 While some physicians have a set annual salary, or hourly rate, other physician income is based on how many patients they treat-office visits, surgeries, procedures, xray or lab consultations (which can be remote, so called telemedicine).
 Sometimes it might be a blend of the two.

 There are numerous non-physician clinical health professions-nursing, pharmacy, physical and occupational therapy, chiropractic, dentistry, optometry, audiology, dieticians, nutritionists,to name a few.

 Besides physicians are the support positions, those people in a hospital or clinic who don’t have medical training but whose work enables the rest of us to do our jobs.